inotia00/revanced-cli/README.md

 You can download the most recent version of ReVanced CLI from [here](https://github.com/inotia00/revanced-cli/releases/latest).
-Learn how to use ReVanced CLI by following [this document](https://github.com/inotia00/revanced-documentation/blob/main/docs/revanced-cli.md).
+Learn how to use ReVanced CLI to build ReVanced Extended apps by following [this document](https://github.com/inotia00/revanced-documentation/blob/main/docs/revanced-cli.md).

 ## 📚 Everything else